MehtaShruti/NASS_Statistics_Data/README.md

 a. the data is to be included from 1990 till current year <br>
 b. the essential crops to be included are  Corn, Wheat, Rice, Soy and Cotton<br>
 c. include county level data <br>

-<b>About the project structure </b> <br>
- There are 2 files in the project:<br>
- 1. NASS QuickStats data .ipynb: Jupyter Notebook for step by step representation of the cleaning process with the output <br>
- 2. Nass_data.py: python file (replication of jupyter notebook) with compact and cleaner code<br>

 <b>Steps involved</b><br>